samadhicsec/threatware-docs/docs/source/actions/parameters.md

 `scheme` is the name of the scheme to be used to parse the threat modelling document.
 A scheme is like a schema e.g. XML schema.

 The possible `scheme` values are located in the `schemes/schemes.yaml` file.
-The value to use is they name (yaml key), not the file name (yaml value).
+The value to use is the name (yaml key), not the file name (yaml value).

 The `scheme` values provided by default are: